Juniper/ruby-junos-ez-stdlib/docs/Utils/Filesystem.md

 ```

 ## `mv!( from_path, to_path )` <a name="mv">
 Move / rename file(s).
-Returns `true` if the operation was successful, String error-message otherwise.
+Returns `true` if the operation was successful, `IOError` exception with String error-message otherwise.
 ```ruby
 # move the file "vsrx.conf" from the current working directory to the temp directory
 ndev.fs.mv! "vsrx.conf","/var/tmp"